overwolf/overwolf.github.io/docs/api/overwolf-io.md

 #### Permissions required: FileSystem

-> Stop listen on file.
+> Stop listening on file.

 Stop streaming a file that you previously passed when calling  [listenOnFile](#listenonfileid-path-option-callback).
 There are no callbacks - as this will never fail (even if the stream doesn't exist).